rajbir40/Engineering_Knowledge_Graph/README.md

 # Engineering Knowledge Graph (EKG)

-A prototype system that parses engineering configuration files (Docker Compose, team metadata, optional Kubernetes manifests), builds a unified **Engineering Knowledge Graph**, and provides a **natural-language chat interface** to query ownership, dependencies, and blast radius.
+This project is a prototype **Engineering Knowledge Graph** that parses real-world infrastructure configuration files, builds a unified graph of services, databases, caches, and teams, and allows querying this graph using **natural language** through a chat interface.

+The goal of this project is to demonstrate how engineering metadata scattered across config files can be connected, queried, and reasoned about in a structured way.

 ---